Resident234/php.net/pages/www.php.net_soapclient.dorequest.php.md

 if($exception != null) {
     throw $exception;
 }
-//note: you may want to unset the __soap_fault value if you don&apos;t want it thrown again up the call stack ?>
+//note: you may want to unset the __soap_fault value if you don't want it thrown again up the call stack ?>
 ```